A proposal is a written offer to solve a technical problem

 in seeing whether TI has a complete and thorough understanding

-in this case, it might be far better for the second
+this case, it might be far better for the second section

-section of the proposal to present a discussion of the
+of the proposal to present a discussion of the problem-

-reflect strategy becomes a matter of deciding on the
+becomes a matter of deciding on the order of presentation

-not all identical, it surely follows that a standardized
+are certainly not all identical, it surely follows that

-outline will not work for all proposals.
-What we should
+a standardized outline will not work for all proposals.

-try to do is tailor-make plans to suit the particular
+What we should try to do is tailor-make plans to suit

 Supplementary Material

-that may be needed by the reader, or material that may
+may be needed by the reader, or material that may be interesting

-be interesting to him but which would be awkward or
+to him but which would be awkward or unwise strategically

-particularly when the customer has expressed a desire
+it is needed, particularly when the customer has expressed

 But the careful planner will also be very cautious about